 We have successfully terminated or repaired all lease/leaseback transactions that were non-compliant with their respective operative documents.
-As of September 30, 2013, four lease/leaseback transactions were active and all are in full compliance with the respective operative documents, as amended.
+As of September 30, 2014, three lease/leaseback transactions were active and all are in full compliance with the respective operative documents, as amended.
+See Note 11 to the Audited Financial Statements attached hereto as Appendix A.